-Daniel Silva Books In Order – The Complete List of Books
+Daniel Silva Books in Order

-New Daniel Silva Book
+Latest Daniel Silva Book

 - The Kill Artist, 2000